Jammie Dodgers are vegan again following a recipe change in 2020 to remove milk from the ingredients.

-Thankfully, in 2020, Burton’s Biscuits reformulated the recipe to remove milk from the ingredients and make Jammie Dodgers vegan once again!
+Thankfully, Burton’s Biscuits has reformulated the recipe to remove milk from the ingredients and make Jammie Dodgers vegan once again.

 The new vegan Jammie Dodgers were rolled out to stores in July 2020 with new packaging after milk protein was removed from the recipe.

 There’s good news for those with a dairy allergy too as Jammie Dodgers are made on a separate production line from biscuits which do contain milk.

 This means that they are completely dairy-free and safe to consume by vegans and those with a milk allergy.

 Jammie Dodgers are suitable for people with a dairy allergy as they are made on a dedicated dairy-free production line.
 Photo © James via Adobe Stock

 As well as changing the recipe to make it suitable for vegans, Jammie Dodgers have also given their packaging a vegan makeover too.

 The new vegan biscuits are now available in darker-coloured packaging so they can be easily identified on supermarket shelves.